Umatilla Bridge

+Bridge between Washington and Oregon, U.S.

 The Umatilla Bridge is the collective name for a pair of bridges in the northwest United States, carrying Interstate 82/U.S. Route 395 (I-82/US 395) across the Columbia River at the Washington–Oregon border.
 The older bridge opened in July 1955 and is a steel through truss cantilever bridge and carries southbound (east on I-82) traffic.
 Northbound traffic (west on I-82) and pedestrians travel on the newer concrete arch bridge, opened in 1988.

 History

 Construction

 The old bridge was proposed by Umatilla County judge James H. Sturgis and known as "Sturgis' folly" initially.
 The construction upstream of McNary Dam would create Lake Wallula and submerge the old Wallula Highway.
 In the interim, traffic was carried across the newly formed lake via ferry service, with 178,576 vehicles transported in 1951.
 The bridge was dedicated on July 15, 1955, by the governors of Oregon and Washington.
 The bridge was financed by $10 million worth of bonds and operated as a toll bridge while under county ownership.
 The tolls were removed on August 30, 1974, and ownership of the bridge was transferred to the states of Oregon and Washington on November 1 of that year following the repayment of bonds.
 The Washington State Department of Transportation became the lead agency responsible for maintenance and operating the structure.

 The original span was considered for inclusion on the National Register of Historic Places in the early 2000s.